sandersn/chatgpt-infer-ts-types/README.md

 ## Future Work

-After the manual prototype, the next step is to use the ChatGPT API to package the above process in a single script.
-After that, I intend to integrate the feature into VSCode's Copilot.
+I intend to integrate the feature into VSCode's Copilot.
 This will make it available as a single command in VSCode which uses the current selection to specify which code to annotate.
 It will also let VSCode suggest the command when a file is renamed from .js to .ts extensions.
 And it will let people have a conversation with ChatGPT to refine the generated code.